JELaVallee/ampd_up_flutter_amplify_graphql/README.md

   3. Add a new ToDo item via Altair GraphQL Client and then refresh in the ToDo App
 <!-- This section to be in 04-02-wire-add-todo-api -->
 ### 4.2 Wire up the change state GraphQL query
+  1. Checkout the branch
-  1. **TODO: Snippet of the updateTodoList Code**
+  2. **TODO: Snippet of the updateTodoList Code**
-  2. Demo changing the completed state of a ToDo item
+  3. Demo changing the completed state of a ToDo item
 <!-- This section to be in 04-03-wire-change-todo-api -->
 ### 4.3 Wire up adding a ToDo item
   1. **TODO: Snippet of the insertTodo Code**